That’s me and my abuelita Esperanza (left) and my mamá Lucha R.I.P (right) celebrating my birthday in Peru.

 The Branding Power of Cartoons

 Turning 30 has me reflecting on countless childhood memories specifically the ones about old cartoons and birthday celebrations.
-Cartoons back then, were more than just TV shows, they were branding done right.
-My favorite cartoons, The Rugrats, SpongeBob SquarePants, and Mickey Mouse, weren’t just entertainment—they were brands that defined milestones in our lives.
+My favorite cartoons, The Rugrats, SpongeBob SquarePants, and Mickey Mouse, were more than just TV shows.
+They were brands that defined milestones in my life.

 And cartoon-themed birthdays have always been a thing.
 My childhood celebrations were filled with cute decor, character-themed tableware, and sometimes even life-sized cartoon characters themselves.

-Now, birthday parties have completely transformed.
-Kids don’t just have Pokémon themes—they have custom banners and party favors entirely personalized with their name (not opposed to it, love to see it!).
-This transformation in customization really shows how branding has become an interactive experience.
+Nowadays, birthday parties have completely transformed.
+Kids don’t just have Pokémon themes.
+They have custom banners and party favors entirely personalized with their name.
+I’m not opposed to it.
+I’m actually jealous.
+I love customization and this advancement in personalization really shows how branding has became an experience.

 Making Childhood Dreams Happen